sahilsaqi/Posture-detection/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-Poisture Petection
+# Posture detection
- poseture detection using machine learing and deep learning well, let me tell you some breif about this project in this project we are not trainihg the model, it is front end based project here you need two libraries.
+ posture detection using machine learing and deep learning well, let me tell you some breif about this project in this project we are not trainihg the model, it is front end based project here you need two libraries.